777arc/PySDR/content/doa.rst

 Receiving a Signal
 *******************

-Let's use the array factor concept to simulate a signal arriving at an array.
+Let's use the Steering Vector concept to simulate a signal arriving at an array.
 For a transmit signal we'll just use a tone for now:

 .. code-block:: python